Troubleshooting Water Absorption Issues in Your easyplant Fiddle Leaf Fig

 After top-watering, watch for signs of recovery within a week, such as perked-up leaves or a decrease in the reservoir water level.

-If the plant still appears wilted or the reservoir level doesn’t change, repeat troubleshooting and consider external factors.
+If the plant still appears wilted or the reservoir level doesn’t change, repeat troubleshooting and consider external factors.- Check the reservoir water level weekly and monitor for signs of recovery such as perked-up leaves or improved soil moisture.

 Additional Care Recommendations